Find Grad Schools

 14 Yearly Graduations

 The 2nd most popular school in the country for speech communication majors who are seeking their doctor's degree is Regent University.
 Each year, around 10,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $18,986 per year, while in-state graduate students, on average, pay $16,128 per year.
+The average in-state tuition for full-time undergraduates is $18,080 per year, while in-state graduate students, on average, pay $16,028 per year.
 During the most recent year for which we have data, 14 people received their doctor's degree in speech communication from Regent.
-Around 47% of these students were from an underrepresented racial-ethnic group, and 76% were women.
+Of these students, 50% were women and 21% were members of underrepresented racial-ethnic groups.

 12 Yearly Graduations

 Arizona State University - Tempe comes in at #3 on our list of the most popular colleges offering doctor's degrees in speech communication.
-The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $12,376 per year.
+Each year, around 74,700 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $10,978 per year, while in-state graduate students, on average, pay $12,014 per year.
 During the most recent year for which we have data, 12 people received their doctor's degree in speech communication from ASU - Tempe.
-Around 63% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 71% were women.

 #4